 appoLearning, by Appolicious, has recently been released and you might wonder why we are reviewing our competition?
-If you adhere to the philosophy that competition is healthy, than you’ll understand.
-We are confident in our review site’s following and want to give you all the options to finding the best educational apps out there.
+If you adhere to the philosophy that competition is healthy, then you’ll understand.
+We are confident in our review site’s following and want to give you all the options to find the best educational apps out there.
 Who knows, this may even spur us both on to greater heights of excellence in what we do! appoLearning has taken a wide stance of promoting 150 different subject areas.
 They have condensed this to feature only their top five in each category, but beware, it can be misleading if you are not familiar with their rubric.
 Apps are given scores and end up with a number between 70 -100.
 Their rubric or appoLearning ReportCard consists of six categories: Educational Content, Kid Appeal, Assessment, Features and Design, Value, and Safety and Privacy.
-If an app is lacking an assessment component it may loose points, even if the app doesn’t necessarily warrant the assessment component.
+If an app is lacking an assessment component it may lose points, even if the app doesn’t necessarily warrant the assessment component.
 Just saying.

-We corresponded with Brad Spirrison, Managing Editor of Appolicious, to make sure we had our facts straight and he responded with: The Report Score theoretically can go from 0 – 100, but in practice you are correct that nearly all of them fall in that range (low 70s to 100).
+We corresponded with Brad Spirrison, Managing Editor of Appolicious, to make sure we had our facts straight and he responded with: The Report Score theoretically can go from 0 – 100, but in practice, you are correct that nearly all of them fall in that range (low 70s to 100).
 The scores are generated when an Expert reviewer scores them with our rubric, and then vetted by additional Experts and our editorial team.
-As far as updates, we check each category once per month and see if there are relevant new releases or significant updates worthy for consideration.
+As far as updates, we check each category once per month and see if there are relevant new releases or significant updates worthy of consideration.
 We also welcome our Experts to update categories with apps that are either new or had not made their radar at the time of evaluation.
 If a new or alternate app scores higher than the incumbent 5, we showcase it in the category.

 The website at this point allows users to sample the content (approximately five free views per month), and then users are encouraged to download the app for unlimited access.